-In the field of adaptive control, there are well-established methods to deal with changing system parameters, e.g., unpredictable fluctuations in operating or environmental conditions or because an insufficiently accurate linear model is assumed to represent nonlinear dynamics, see \cite{LLMK11}.
-Direct adaptive control means that the controller parameters are adjusted in real-time, e.g., depending on the error between the output of the system and the output of the desired reference model, so is called \textit{MRAC} (Model Reference Adaptive Control, see \cite{Ast08}).
-In contrast, indirect adaptive control is a two-step process: first, the parameters of a predictor model are estimated depending on the error between the output of the plant and the output of the predictor model, and then the controller parameters are calculated based on this.
-Because we emphasize interpretable models with deep insights into system dynamics, e.g., the state, and want to use our adaptive internal plant model for both the controller and the observer design, we aim for indirect adaptive control approaches.
+In the field of adaptive control, there are well-established methods to deal with changing system parameters, e.g., unpredictable fluctuations in operating or environmental conditions, or if an insufficiently accurate linear model is assumed to describe nonlinear dynamics.
+Direct adaptive control means adjusting the controller parameters in real-time, e.g., depending on the error between the system output and the output of the desired reference model, so is called \textit{MRAC} (Model Reference Adaptive Control, see \cite{Ast08}).
+In contrast, indirect adaptive control is a two-step process: first, the parameters of the plant model are estimated depending on the error between the plant output and the plant model output, and then the controller parameters are calculated accordingly.
+Since we value interpretable models with deep insights into system dynamics, e.g., the state, and want to use our adaptive internal plant model for both controller and observer design, we aim for indirect adaptive control approaches.